-Alcohol comes with serious risks, which must be taken into account when making the decision to drink.
-If you do decide alcohol is alright for you, pay close attention to portion size and how many drinks you have at one time.
+Excess alcohol comes with serious risks, which must be taken into account when making the decision to drink.
+If you do decide alcohol is right for you, pay close attention to portion size and how many drinks you have at one time.
 If you do this, alcohol can be part of a healthy diet for kidney stones!

 Cheers & Happy Eating!